Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain

 with

-wher $\cal{U}$ is the release probability in absence of synaptic facilitation.
+where $\cal{U}$ is the release probability in absence of synaptic facilitation (see below).
 The variable $r(t)$ will represent then the hypothetical level of short-term synaptic plasticity in the {\em quantum brain}.
-The modulation \(r(t)\) is dynamically linked to the quantum evolution (via the von Neumann equation), producing a nonlinear feedback term in the dynamics of the quantum brain and to the evolution of the release probability $U(t)$:
+The modulation \(r(t)\) is dynamically linked to the quantum evolution (via the von Neumann equation), producing a nonlinear feedback term in the dynamics of the quantum brain and to the evolution of the release probability $U(t)$ as follows

 where the expectation value \(\langle \cdot \rangle_t\) is taken with respect to \(\rho(t)\).

 Here, \(E\) is an operator that encodes a collective property of the quantum-brain model.
 The choice of \(E\) is quite general, enabling us to study how different observables shape the emergent dynamics.
 As a first step, and in line with the neuroscience analogy, we consider